fireduck64/stoathorde/README.md

 This is a super simple network transit test between two points.
 You configure the amount of data to send, the number of connections to use.

+It uses random data, build the data is created once per connection and then repeated to avoid CPU strain.
+However, if the connection goes via a VPN with a sufficently large compression window (32mb) it might actually manage to compress it via the repeats.
+This seems unlikely.

+Data flows from server to client.
+The server just sends data to connecting clients until they go away.

 # Building

 To build: